j-webtek/LLM-Learning/README.md

 - [Student Use Cases for AI](https://hbsp.harvard.edu/inspiring-minds/student-use-cases-for-ai): Generative AI tools, particularly large language models (LLMs), present both opportunities and challenges in educational settings, offering students and educators unparalleled access to powerful AI systems.
 As AI becomes increasingly prevalent in classrooms, it's crucial for educators and students to understand the potential benefits, biases, and privacy concerns of AI, and to adopt best practices for interacting with these tools to ensure effective and safe usage.

 #### LLM Architectures and Applications
+- [Intercom on Product: Product strategy in the age of AI](https://www.intercom.com/blog/videos/intercom-on-product-ep21/): AI-driven products should offer unique advantages, and AI will play a significant role in tasks requiring judgment.
 - [OpenAI](https://twitter.com/openai/status/1707077710047216095?s=46&t=Tn3eky5MQ9AEY1npL2msJw): ChatGPT can now browse the internet to provide you with current and authoritative information, complete with direct links to sources.
 It is no longer limited to data before September 2021.
 - [RAG is more than just embedding search](https://jxnl.github.io/instructor/blog/2023/09/17/rag-is-more-than-just-embedding-search/) - Potential of Retrieval Augmented Generation (RAG) in LLMs.
 - [Emerging Architectures for LLM Applications](https://a16z.com/emerging-architectures-for-llm-applications/) - The article presents an architecture for applications using large language models (LLMs).